 Referencing the spiritual monochromes of Malevich and the later abstractions of Mondrian, Multiple Choice explores colour, form and figure.
 A combination of Italian marble and Indian granite creates a blend of iconic stones from different continents.
-With symbolic references to gender, race and power, this multiplication sign presents a compass, an intersection and a crossroad with many paths to follow.
+With symbolic references to identity, gender, race and power, this multiplication sign presents a compass, an intersection and a crossroad with many paths to follow.
 Like an x selecting or striking out answers on a voting paper or a test, it can raise as many questions as answers.
 With no right side up or singular viewpoint, Multiple Choice places equal value on all directions.